-Patients with uncommon conditions, or unusual presentations of more common conditions, often experience long diagnostic delays in the assessment of chronic symptoms that are mild, non-specific, or evolving slowly.
+Patients with uncommon conditions, or unusual presentations of more common conditions, often experience long diagnostic delays in the assessment of chronic symptoms that are mild, nonspecific, or evolving slowly.
 If an initial search identifies no "objective" abnormalities that correspond to the patient's symptoms, the patient may be labeled as having "medically unexplained symptoms" and the search may be terminated.
 If the patient or clinician insists on pursuing additional testing, the patient may begin a prolonged "diagnostic odyssey" in which the patient visits multiple specialists in search of a diagnosis.
-If no diagnosis is found despite substantial amounts of testing, the patient may be placed in a "wastebasket" diagnostic category without definitive diagnostic tests (e.g., chronic fatigue syndrome).
+If no diagnosis is found despite substantial amounts of testing, the patient may be dismissed as having functional symptoms, somatization, or hypochondriasis; alternatively, the patient may be placed in a "wastebasket" diagnostic category without definitive diagnostic tests (e.g., chronic fatigue syndrome).
 After such a diagnosis is given, additional symptoms may be attributed to the original diagnosis or even ignored by subsequent clinicians.

 There are several causal factors that can contribute to diagnostic errors resulting from dismissed patients and diagnostic odysseys.
-These factors can be described in three broad groups: clinician factors, systems factors, and condition/disease factors.
+These factors can be described in three broad groups: systems factors, condition/disease factors, and clinician factors.